InfinityTools/tile2ee/README.md

                 You can specify this option multiple times to add more search directories.
 (Default: Same directory as input file) -o output     Select output file or folder.
-                (Default: Outputs files into same folder as input files and adds suffix "-0", "-1", ..., if file exists.)
                 (Note: Output file works only with single input file.)
   -i index      (MOS only) Start index for PVRZ files.
 (Default: 1000)
                 (Note: Existing PVRZ files will be detected and skipped